Regardless of how strict or lenient your cancellation policy is, you might consider recommending travel insurance to prospective guests.

-Since the beginning of the pandemic, there’s been a significant rise in the number of vacationers who specifically search the Internet for information on travel insurance.
+The pandemic created a significant rise in the number of vacationers who are interested in travel insurance.
 When the pandemic first struck, most travel insurance providers failed to cover trip interruptions and cancellations due to COVID-19.
-In recent months, however, travel insurance providers have stepped up their offerings.
-Most now cover the illness and the myriad complications that go along with it for the vacationer.
-Regardless of how strict or lenient your cancellation policy is, you might consider recommending travel insurance to prospective guests, especially if they express concern about a potential cancellation.
+Since then, however, travel insurance providers have stepped up their offerings.
+Most now cover not only Covid and the myriad complications that go along with it, but other conditions as well.

 Choosing the Appropriate Insurance Coverage

 TravelInsurance.com is an aggregate website that enables vacationers to compare and buy trip insurance online from some of the travel insurance industry’s most well-known and trusted providers.
 Vacationers input their specific travel information and are instantly shown custom quotes and policy details from several different providers.
 They select a travel insurance provider and a policy that best suit their needs, directly paying online.
 The vacationer’s policy is active from the time they make their purchase.

 Sudden travel bans and quarantines are not typically covered under regular policies, even those that do cover a “diagnosed case of COVID-19.”
 If a vacationer is concerned about the possibility of those types of situations, they will want to consider Cancel for Any Reason Coverage (commonly referred to as CFAR).
 CFAR coverage will allow the vacationer to cancel for any reason at all, such as fears or worries of COVID-19, which hasn’t been a standard covered reason in most basic travel insurance policies.